Nuno-Jesus/Make-A-Make/README.md

 	clang -c hello.c
 ```

-As said before, there are some rules that don't need dependencies.
+As told before, some rules don't need dependencies.
 The `clean` rule is used to clean temporary files.
 Those would be the object files in a C project:

 ```Makefile